— August 2017

 Although Snapchat’s number of daily active users is by no means minor, Instagram does boast a greater reach.
 In addition, the app also attracts a more diverse age range, meaning that your services and/or products have the opportunity to be seen by a more assorted selection of users.

 How can I use Instagram for my business?

-- Visual content.
 In recent years, Instagram has firmly established its position as the prime photo sharing hub.
 Due to the nature of the channel, it is essential that you offer your followers not only engaging content, but also posts that are visually stimulating.

-- Hashtags.
 Hashtags are an extremely useful tool that when, used correctly and relevantly, can assist the expansion of your reach without the need of boosting your posts.
 If you use more general hashtags as well as campaign specific, then you will dramatically increase the discoverability of your content.

-- Collaborate and engage.
 Instagram, unlike Snapchat, enables users to tag other accounts in posts and in the comments section.
 This connectivity will not only expand your reach, but also highlight who your business collaborates with, whether this is charities, other companies or influencers.